PlanatedLlama45/gun_datapack/README.md

 # Gun Datapack
 Adds somewhat realistic firearms to Minecraft, as well as materials, workbenches and ammunition.

 P.S.
-Everything below is valid for the latest version of the datapack
+Everything below is only valid for the latest version of the datapack

 ## Additions
 ### Guns